-A coworker once asked me what the theme to my baby’s room would be.
-“Um… beige?”
+A coworker asked me what the theme to my new baby’s room would be.

 I eschewed the firetrucks and the safaris and the Winnie the Poohs.
-Instead, I just ordered a good-quality mattress and a tight-fitting beige sheet.
-No paintings, no special blanket, matching diaper bag or decals.
+Instead, I bought a good-quality mattress and a tight-fitting beige sheet.
+No paintings, special blanket, matching diaper bag, or decals.

 Unless you enjoy decorating rooms, don’t worry about fixing your baby’s room with themes.
 Babies won’t notice them, and most moms I know have had to re-do the room once the baby outgrew the decoration.

-Instead, buy what’s necessary: a crib and a mattress.
-And get a changing table so you don’t break your back every time.
+Instead, buy what’s necessary: a crib, a mattress, and a changing table so you don’t break your back with every change.
 Diapers can go into cubbies and shelves, and your baby won’t need bumpers or blankets just yet.
 (They’re safety hazards anyway.)

 Once you’ve got the basics, buy as you go along.
-Maybe you realize your baby would like a mobile.
-Or that middle-of-the-night feedings are much easier with a rocking chair.
+Maybe you realize your baby would like a mobile, or that feedings are easier with a rocking chair.
 Point is, don’t buy these all at once.
 You may find you’ve instead avoided buying another “must have” that you didn’t need.

 2. Use hand-me-downs

-Avoid buying new items by using hand-me-downs from friends and family.
+One way to avoid buying new items is by using hand-me-downs from friends and family.
 Once you’ve announced your pregnancy, fellow parents will unload gear their kids have outgrown.

 4. Save now before going on maternity leave

 If you’re like most of us, you’ll have reduced pay when you’re on leave.
-The figures vary, but expect to receive less than your normal pay for a chunk if not all your maternity leave.
+The figures vary, but expect to receive less than your normal pay for a chunk, if not all, of your maternity leave.

-Secure yourself a nice cushion by saving as much as you can now while you’re still working:
+Secure yourself a nice cushion by saving as much as you can now while you’re still working.
+For instance: